Nationals from EU/EFTA Member States

-All nationals of EU/EFTA Member States may also be self-employed (with specific regulations for nationals of Croatia) have the right to live and work freely in Switzerland.
+All nationals of EU/EFTA Member States may also be self-employed and have the right to live and work freely in Switzerland.
 They can thus also become self-employed.

 According to the Agreement on the Free Movement of Persons, self-employed entrepreneurs can set up their business without a permanent residence permission (C permit).
 It is sufficient to have a B permit, which is valid for five years.
 At registration in Switzerland though, the planned self-employed activity needs to be proven.
 Proof can be provided for example with a valid VAT number, an entry into the professional register, the registration at the social insurance as self-employed entrepreneur, a business plan, accounting figures or the entry in the Commercial Register.
 For more information, contact the cantonal migration offices (Federal Office for Migration: work permits for citizens of EU/EFTA states).

 The B EC/EFTA permit for self-employed work is at first issued for 5 years and includes full geographic and professional mobility.

 Entrepreneurs from the EU can thus change their place of residence or work as well as their profession.
 They can also change from self-employed entrepreneur to employee.

 The future self-employed entrepreneur is free to choose in which industry to work.
 However, there are restrictions for some professions and businesses (Permits and regulated professions).